Lymphomas of the Head and Neck

 Incidence of HL is increased 10-fold in same-sex siblings and by as much as 100-fold in identical twins.
 This observation implies genetic factors in the etiology.

-Infectious agents implicated in the pathogenesis of some lymphomas include Epstein-Barr virus, HIV-1 (aggressive NHL occurs in 10-30% of patients with AIDS), Helicobacter pylori, human t-cell lymphotropic virus-1 (HTLV-1), hepatitis B and C viruses, human herpes virus 8, Borrelia burgdorferi, Chlamydia psittaci, and Campylobacter jejuni.
+Infectious agents implicated in the pathogenesis of some lymphomas include EBV, HIV-1 (aggressive NHL occurs in 10-30% of patients with AIDS), H pylori, human T-cell lymphotropic virus-1 (HTLV-1), hepatitis B and C viruses, human herpes virus 8, Borrelia burgdorferi, Chlamydia psittaci, and Campylobacter jejuni.

 Chronic inflammation increases the risk of lymphoma, such as a MALT lymphoma arising in the salivary gland in a patient with Sjögren syndrome.

-Immunosuppressive medications, for example those used following organ allotransplantation, increase the risk of Epstein-Barr virus–associated NHL.
+Immunosuppressive medications, such as those used following organ allotransplantation, increase the risk of EBV-associated NHL.
 A percentage of these lymphomas regress spontaneously when the immunosuppressive medication is discontinued.

 Farming, welding, and work in the lumber industry are associated with an increased risk of lymphoma.